New Zealand–United States relations: Sixth National Government, 2023-present

 On 9-11 July 2024, Prime Minister Christopher Luxon attended the 2024 NATO summit as an Indo-Pacific ally.
 During the visit, he met US President Joe Biden along with several Republican and Democratic senators and Congressmen including Bill Hagerty, Michael McCaul, Gregory Meeks and Ben Cardin.
 In addition, Luxon met several international leaders including British Prime Minister Keir Starmer, Ukrainian President Volodymyr Zelenskyy, Japanese Prime Minister Fumio Kishida, South Korean President Yoon Suk Yeol, and Australian Deputy Prime Minister Richard Marles.
 On 11 July, Luxon visited San Francisco, where he met Californian Governor Gavin Newsom.

 On 18 March 2025, Foreign Minister Winston Peters met with United States Secretary of State Marco Rubio to discuss various issues of interest to NZ-US bilateral relations including defence, security and economic cooperation in the Pacific, and New Zealand's relations with China.

 Prior to the 2025 APEC Summit in late October 2025, Prime Minister Luxon had his first in-person meeting with US President Donald Trump on 30 October, and invited Trump to visit New Zealand.
 On 1 November 2025, Luxon also met with United States Secretary of the Treasury Scott Bessent.
 In response to Trump's announcement that the United States would resume nuclear testing, Luxon expressed disapproval of US plans to resume nuclear testing and reiterated his commitment to New Zealand's nuclear-free policy.

+During a press conference at the 23th Shangri-La Dialogue in Singapore on 30 March 2026, United States Secretary of Defense Pete Hegseth said that New Zealand's plans to raise its defence spending from 1% to 2% of GDP over the next eight years was insufficient to the second Trump Administration's preferred target of 3.5% for US allies, describing it as "freeloading."
+He also said "You better have the same capabilities that we do, because if we don't, our alliance is meaningless."
+Hegseth made those remarks in response to a question from former Washington Post editor and correspondent Anna Fifield.

+In response, Prime Minister Luxon defended New Zealand's defence spending, stating that raising defence spending to 2.5% of GDP was "a start and a good place for us to get" in response to recent conflicts.
+He also confirmed that New Zealand would maintain its nuclear-free policy.